United States Physics Olympiad: F = ma exam

 Approximately 6,000 students take this first exam, which consists of 25 multiple choice questions to be solved in 75 minutes, focusing on algebra-based mechanics.
 In the past, a quarter point was deducted for each incorrect answer.
 From 2015 onwards, no points were deducted for incorrect answers.
 Prior to 2018, the exam was offered over multiple weeks at the discretion of the exam centers.
 From 2018 to 2023, the exam was changed to two single-day events with two different exams, F=ma A and F=ma B, to increase exam security.
 As of 2023, only one F=ma exam is given.
+The 2026 F=ma test was held February 12, 2026.

 USAPhO exam

 Approximately the top 500 (~400 prior to 2024) students from the F=ma exam are invited to take a free-response, calculus-based exam covering all topics in introductory physics, including mechanics, electricity and magnetism, thermodynamics, fluids, relativity, waves, and nuclear and atomic physics.
 There are two parts in the exam, each allotted 90 minutes, and 6 problems in total.
 Prior to 2017, the exam could be taken at any time during a two-week window in March.
 Afterward, the exam was changed to be a single day event in early April, to protect exam security.

 All USAPhO qualifiers receive certificates of recognition for their physics skill.
-The medal system is modeled on that of the International Physics Olympiad: approximately the top 10–12% scorers in the USAPhO will receive gold medals, the next 14–16% receive silver medals, the next 19–21% receive bronze medals and the next 24–26% receive honorable mentions.
+The medal system is modeled on that of the International Physics Olympiad: the top 12% scorers in the USAPhO will receive gold medals, the next 15% receive silver medals, the next 20% receive bronze medals and the next 25% receive honorable mentions.
+Additionally, students who did not earn an award but "whose problem solving efforts and dedication merit special recognition" are given distinction for commendable performance.

 Training camp

 Approximately the top 20 students in the nation are selected for the U.S. Physics Team, and invited to a training camp at the University of Maryland.
 There, students receive intensive theoretical and experimental preparation and take a series of selection tests.
 The top five students travel to the International Physics Olympiad to represent the United States.

-In 2024, the USA did not participate in the IPhO due to conflict with the host venue, and took part in the European Physics Olympiad instead.
+In 2024, the USA did not participate in the IPhO due to conflict with the host venue.
+In 2026, the USA did not participate in the IPhO due to safety concerns regarding the host venue in Colombia, which was under a U.S. Department of State Level 3 (“Reconsider travel”) advisory.
+In both years, the team took part in the European Physics Olympiad instead.